Can you imagine having the safety and security of a MePACS personal alarm, with the convenience and style of a Samsung Galaxy watch?

 There are certainly not many personal alarm services in Australia that have such a generous impact on the wider public.

-A MePACS Personal Alarm Watch comes in two different sizes and colours.
+A MePACS Personal Alarm Watch comes in two sizes and colours – a 41mm rose gold watch and a 45mm black watch.

 What if you accidentally tapped the emergency icon?
 Or you only need immediate help from a neighbour to get your medication?